“Why did you choose this career?” …

 But you DO NOT need to seem like you’re obsessed with it.
 I get it (and the hiring manager does too) – work is just one part of life.
 You just can’t seem like you’re miserable or have no interest whatsoever.

-Now you know why they ask.
-Let’s talk about how to answer.
+Now that you know why they ask why you chose this career or this type of job, let’s talk about how to answer.

-Whatever you choose, try to end your answer by showing you’re still interested in this career you chose.
+Whatever you choose, try to end your answer by showing you’re still interested in this career and the work that you do.
 Don’t just explain how you originally found this career.
 Show you’re still glad to be doing it!